340:50-5-67. Citizenship and alien status

 (8) a battered spouse, battered child or parent or child of a battered person with a petition pending under Section 204(a)(1)(A) or (B) or Section 244(A)(3) of the INA; or

-(9) a victim of a severe form of trafficking and/or his or her eligible relatives.
+(9) a victim of a severe form of trafficking and any eligible relatives.

 (A) A victim has a letter of certification issued by Office of Refugee Resettlement (ORR).
 The victims and their eligible relatives also have a T Visa.